-The Department sets a General Written Examination for both tracks, offered in the end of spring semester of the first year, based on the three-subject graduate core material in each track.
-The Graduate Program Committee, constructs this examination, arranges for its grading and adjudicating of the students’ performances.
+The Department sets a General Written Examination at the end of spring semester of the first year based on the subject material in the two graduate core courses 20.420 and 20.440.
+The Graduate Program Committee constructs this examination, arranges for its grading and adjudicating of the students’ performances.
 Students must sit for this examination after the first two semesters in residence.

-The examination is given in one day (3 questions, each an hour and a half long, open book and notes).
-Questions focus on material from each of the core subjects for the specific track.
-Some of the questions will integrate material drawn from two or more core subjects.
+The examination is given in one day (2 questions, each two hours long, open book and notes).
+Questions focus on material from each of the two core subjects.

 The purpose of the exam is to assess how well students can integrate and apply the fundamental tools and approaches laid out in the core curriculum.
 Mastery of the material in the core subjects is an important part of this, and students’ grades in those courses provide one measure of their accomplishments to date.
 Equally important is that students are able to go beyond the compartmentalized nature of the material in those courses, and solve problems that cross the various subject boundaries.
 The exam is designed to provide that additional type of evaluation.
-Copies of previous Written Examinations are available in the First Year Office Room 26-007 as well as the Academic Office, Room 16-267.
+Copies of previous Written Examinations are available in the First Year Office as well as online.

 In considering the students' successful completion of the written exam, the Graduate Program Committee considers as an integrated whole the student's performance in the core subjects, other subjects, and the student's progress in pursuing a research program, along with his/her performance on the exam itself.
 If the Committee deems a student as having successfully satisfied all of the above as an integrated whole, he/she becomes a Qualified Doctoral Registrant and is eligible to sit for the Oral Examination in the second year.